 Supporting Staff Wellbeing during times of Change

-We recognise that the past couple of months have been a particularly difficult time for staff and their families and that the impact of Coronavirus has been felt in many varied and far reaching ways.
+We recognise that the past year has been a particularly difficult time for staff and their families and that the impact of Coronavirus has been felt in many varied and far reaching ways.
 As we look ahead to what the ‘new normal’ may bring for all of us at the University, it’s natural that staff may experience feelings of uncertainty and anxiety, emotions that are commonly associated with periods of change and upheaval.
 These resources have been collated as a means of support for those staff who feel the impact of this on their mental health and wellbeing and also for managers who will need to be equipped to support staff accordingly.

 We are proud to be an inclusive and diverse university and we encourage everyone to continue to support friends, peers, colleagues and others at this time.

 The resources below have been highlighted as particularly relevent for looking after your own wellbeing during times of change.